vladime/PageTemplate/README.md

 # PageTemplate
-Generation HTML template for the blog
+Generate an HTML template for the blog